microsoft/bedrock-cli/docs/service-management.md

 ```
 Usage: service install-build-pipeline|p [options] <service-name>

-Install the build and push to acr pipeline for a service to your Azure DevOps instance.
+Install the build and push to acr pipeline for a service to your Azure DevOps instance

 Options:
   -n, --pipeline-name <pipeline-name>                  Name of the pipeline to be created